 Look at the title of this story and the pictures.
 Discuss with your partner what this story might be about.
-Let's read

 "Joe, get off the field!" the referee shouted across the soccer field.
 "You know the safety regulations at New Town School.
 No soccer boots, no play!" the referee said sharply.